MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Use the Dashboard web part for Viva Connections

 > [!NOTE]
-> - After editing content on the Dashboard, it may take several minutes until the new content is available in the Dashboard web part.
+> - After editing content on the dashboard, it may take several minutes until the new content is available in the Dashboard web part.
 > - For best results, we recommend placing the Dashboard web part in a right vertical section.

-Once a Dashboard is authored and published, you can use the Dashboard web part to display it on your home site.
+Once a dashboard is authored and published, you can use the Dashboard web part to display it on your home site.
 You can add the web part to any section on your page.

 ![Image of the Viva Connections Dashboard web part highlighted on the home site.](../media/connections/vc-dashboard-web-part.png)

-When added, it will automatically be populated with the cards from the existing Dashboard on your site.
+When added, it will automatically be populated with the cards from the existing dashboard on your site.
 You'll be able to set the maximum number of cards you want to display.
 [Learn how to use the Dashboard web part](/sharepoint/use-dashboard-web-part-on-home-site).

 ## How URLs and single Sign-on works